pymc-devs/pymc/docs/source/contributing/jupyter_style.md

 There is a webinar available on [contributing to the PyMC example gallery](https://pymc-data-umbrella.xyz/en/latest/webinars/contributing_to_documentation/index.html)
 :::

+## Template Notebook
+There is a [template Jupyter notebook](https://github.com/pymc-devs/pymc-examples/blob/main/template_notebook.ipynb) to be used for new notebooks.

 ## General guidelines

 * Don't use abbreviations or acronyms whenever you can use complete words.
 For example, write "random variables" instead of "RVs".